Doctorate of Acupuncture & Chinese Medicine (DACM) Curriculum

-In our First Professional Doctorate of Acupuncture & Chinese Medicine (DACM), you will acquire expanded knowledge and clinical abilities beyond masters-level training, enabling you to enter the acupuncture field at the doctoral level with enhanced expertise and proficiency in today's integrative medical systems.
-Click here to view our current course catalog.
+In our First Professional Doctorate of Acupuncture and Chinese Medicine (DACM), you will acquire expanded knowledge and clinical abilities beyond masters-level training, enabling you to enter the acupuncture field at the doctoral level with enhanced expertise and proficiency in today's integrative medical systems.

 Over four years of study, you will log 1,000 hours of clinical training and make 500 patient contacts.

 Effective July 1, 2015 - date of ACTCM merge with CIIS and conversion to semester system.

 Accelerated track: 9 semesters over 3.3 calendar years

 Full-time track: 12 semesters over 4 calendar years

 |Track||# of Semesters|

 |Standard full-time curriculum||12|

 There are three major competencies and ten subdomain competencies, with specific learning objectives under each competency.

 Upon completion of the Doctor of Acupuncture and Chinese Medicine (DACM) program, graduates will be able to: